-HOW URBAN ACTION CAN DRIVE DECARBONISATION AND ECONOMIC GROWTH ambition.
-Indonesia pledged to reduce GHG emissions by 26% by 2020 and 29% by 2030, relative to business-as-usual.
-The NDC includes a conditional target of reducing emissions by up to 41% by 2030, subject to international support.
-As of early 2020, Indonesia was on target to surpass its unconditional target and possibly even the conditional one.
-Protecting mangroves and peatlands is crucial to reducing emissions from land use and forestry; shifting away from fossil fuels and onto renewables is also key.
+HOW URBAN ACTION CAN DRIVE DECARBONISATION AND ECONOMIC GROWTH

+Indonesia is on track to surpass its first NDC commitment and can raise its ambition.
+Indonesia pledged to reduce GHG emissions by 26% by 2020 and 29% by 2030, relative to business-as-usual.102 The NDC includes a conditional target of reducing emissions by up to 41% by 2030, subject to international support.
+As of early 2020, Indonesia was on target to surpass its unconditional target and possibly even the conditional one.103 Protecting mangroves and peatlands is crucial to reducing emissions from land use and forestry; shifting away from fossil fuels and onto renewables is also key.
 More compact, connected, and inclusive urbanisation can support both those objectives and yield benefits of its own.